Business and innovation

 Unlocking the potential of physics skills

-The IOP commissioned Emsi Burning Glass to provide new insight on the use of physics skills in the UK and Irish economies, including how it varies across occupations, industries and regions, and whether employers’ needs for physics skills are being met.
+In late 2021, the IOP commissioned Emsi Burning Glass to provide new insight on the use of physics skills in the UK and Irish economies, including how it varies across occupations, industries and regions, and whether employers’ needs for physics skills are being met.

 - Physics skills support nearly two million jobs and underpin productive industries in every part of the UK and Ireland, with the highest concentration of jobs in Scotland (with 16% more in Scotland than the UK and Ireland-wide average would suggest) and the fastest growth in jobs in Ireland (45% growth between 2010 and 2020).
 Strengthening provision of physics skills is therefore central to ambitions to improve economic growth, prosperity and living standards at national and local levels.